gsharp-aai/streaming-dynamic-keyterms/README.md

 pip install "assemblyai[extras]" python-dotenv requests
 ```

-Note: The `[extras]` includes `pyaudio` for microphone streaming.
-If you only plan to use file-based testing, you can install without extras: `pip install assemblyai python-dotenv requests`

 ### 2. Set Your API Key

 Create a `.env` file in the project root: